 Clever storage ideas to maximise space in your bathroom.

-As everyone knows, great storage is key to keeping your bathroom tidy and clutter free.
-As its rare to have oodles of room, great planning is essential in order to maximise your space.
+As most of us know, great storage is the key to keeping your bathroom tidy and clutter free.
+As it’s rare to have oodles of room for cupboards, great planning is essential in order to maximise your space.

-Staying tidy doesn’t come naturally to many people, so make it easy on yourself by compartmentalising drawers so there’s a place for everything and everything has its place.
-If space is a particular issue, or you have an oddly shaped room, then commission bespoke statement storage – you won’t regret the investment.
+If space is a particular issue, or you have an oddly shaped room, then commission bespoke storage – the designer will use every centimetre in the room wisely and you won’t regret the investment.

 No space for a towel rack?
-Hang them on the back of the door or mount a shelf above the door, or go for an edgy industrial look with pipe-style towel rails.
-Look around and you’re bound to find some dead space – be it on the wall above the loo, above the bath or even above the door.
+Hang them from a hook on the back of the door, mount a shelf above the door, or go for an edgy industrial look with pipe-style towel rails.
+Look around and you’re bound to find some dead space – be it on the wall above the loo, above the bath, beneath the basin or in an alcove.

 Smart storage and a creative use of space are key components of the owners’ interior style.